holokit/.github/profile/README.md

 At the Lab, we boast a diverse team of mixed reality researchers, educators, and creators who are also the primary users of HoloKit.
 Our work transcends the boundaries of just hardware; we are actively engaged in exploring and forging new creative frontiers in mixed reality through the use of HoloKit.
 Our commitment to open-source principles for most of our groundbreaking work is driven by a desire to draw more individuals into the vast and ever-growing field of mixed reality.

 # Getting inspired

-## Boilerplates

-* We created boilerplates for quickly kickstarting your MR project.
-   * [HoloKit Singleplayer Boilerplate](https://github.com/holokit/holokit-singleplayer-boilerplate) for simple singleplayer MR experience.
-   * [HoloKit Multiplayer AR Boilerplate](https://github.com/holokit/holokit-immersal-multiplayer-boilerplate) for co-located multiplayer in fixed scenes (pre-scanning required) with Spectator View using Immersal SDK and on-based colocation technology, for co-located multiplayer in spontaneous scenes (pre-scanning NOT required) with Spectator View using, an on-device QRCode co-locating technology.

 ## Explore more creative MR projects